 “…the opportunities he saw from embracing API technology with his CPA experience was tremendous.”

-After I interviewed Ford and Joe, I thought what an amazing and unique experience they went through.
-I asked if a client loaning a programmer to a CPA was common and they said “definitely not” but what Ford learned from that experience and the opportunities he saw from embracing API technology with his CPA experience was tremendous.
-I would encourage everyone to embrace any chance to think of new ways of working because you never know when a light bulb moment might occur which can change the accounting industry using your CPA knowledge and new technology.
+This conversation illustrates what an amazing and unique experience they went through.
+When asked if a client loaning a programmer to a CPA was a common occurrence, they said “definitely not.”
+But, what Ford learned from that experience and the opportunities he saw from embracing API technology with his CPA experience was tremendous.
+We would encourage everyone to embrace any chance to think of new ways of working because you never know when a light bulb moment might occur which can change the accounting industry using your CPA knowledge and new technology.

 BaCo Tech is a product of Ford Squared Technologies LLC.
 BaCo Tech is driven to help improve the work experience of every CPA firm.
 Their technology provides a workflow that improves Work-Life Balance, effectively eliminating overtime in tax season.

 Visit their website for more information.

 Transform data into intelligent action with Thomson Reuters tax and accounting APIs.